ARM-software/armnn/tests/ModelAccuracyTool-Armnn/README.md

 The `ModelAccuracyTool-Armnn` is a program for measuring the Top 5 accuracy results of a model against an image dataset.

 Prerequisites:
 1. The model is in .armnn format model file.
-The `ArmnnConverter` can be used to convert a model to this format.

 Build option:
 To build ModelAccuracyTool, pass the following options to Cmake: